broadinstitute/CRISPRiTilingDesign/README.md

 	  --fillToOligoPoolSize FILLTOOLIGOPOOLSIZE
 	                        Total size of oligo pool; if total number of guides is less than this number, will output oligo order file with this total number of gRNAs.
 If total guides is more than this number, will truncate. (default: -1)
 	  --includeReverseComplements
 	                        Include this flag to adding reverse complement oligos (e.g., as a hedge against strand-specific errors in synthesis).
-Syggest skipping this if this array includes tiling sequences (or HyPR barcodes) (default: False)
+Suggest skipping this if this array includes tiling sequences (or HyPR barcodes) (default: False)

 	Input config file:
 	subpool                 Name of the subpool of gRNAs with unique primer handles to amplify